 Creating Bullet Point List and Blockquote

-The bullet pointed list of reasons why customers should choose us is a simple bullet point list with a Font-Awesome icon replacing the standard circle or dot.
-These are created from two text blocks, one blue with Font-Awesome as the font, the other grey with standard font.
+The bullet-pointed list of reasons why customers should choose us is a simple bullet point list with a Font-Awesome icon replacing the standard circle or dot.
+These are created from two text blocks, one blue with Font-Awesome as the font, the other grey with a standard font.

 The blockquotes are simple a light grey box with italic fonts used.